NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 - Better separation of concerns (core.application handles config, this module handles actions)

+The .env file provides the configuration, not the logic itself.
+The logic is provided through initialization.py and core.application.py

 *[Source: actions.py:7]*

 ---

 <a id="general-2"></a>

-The .env file provides the configuration, not the logic itself.
-The logic is provided through initialization.py and core.application.py

-*[Source: actions.py:33]*

----

-<a id="general-3"></a>

 Module Functionality Overview